DataDog/system-tests/docs/execute/binaries.md

     * `DataDog/dd-trace-js#master`
 2. Clone the dd-trace-js repo inside `binaries`

+OR

+1. Create a file `nodejs-load-from-load` in `binaries/`, the content will be installed by `npm link` to the local folder at the location mounted as a Docker volume.

 ## PHP library

 1. Add a valid `.apk` file in `binaries`.